jackiedee967/episoda/replit.md

 - Added "Trouble signing in?
 Reset session" button on splash screen for easy session reset during development/testing
 - Added back button to username selection page that triggers reset flow, allowing users to escape cached session loops
 - Fixed reset bug where users were redirected back to username page due to cached Supabase session data
+- **CRITICAL FIX - Removed All Mock Data**: Completely eliminated mock data from DataContext
+  - Removed mockPosts, mockCurrentUser, mockUsers, mockEpisodes imports and usage
+  - Initial state now uses empty arrays and EMPTY_USER object (no mock fallbacks)
+  - Added Supabase-backed userProfileCache that automatically loads user profiles for posts and reposts
+  - Created loadUserProfiles() function for batch-fetching user profiles from Supabase
+  - allReposts now uses userProfileCache instead of mockUsers
+  - getFollowers/getFollowing/getTopFollowers/getTopFollowing return empty arrays on Supabase failure (no mock fallback)
+  - getWatchHistory uses logged episode count instead of mockEpisodes
+  - Sign-out clears userProfileCache along with all other state
+  - Result: Users only see real Supabase data - no fake content at any point

 ## Safe Deployment Checklist